How can ikigai be beneficial to the life of an expat?

 Working together as Vibrant gap year

 Karly and Chloe met through their husbands back in France, in 2012.
-Karly shares, it was during her second expatriation move, and Chloe was one of the very first people she met.
-Chloe recalls that at that time, they had a problem communicating because of language barriers.
+It was during Karly’s second expatriation move, and Chloe was one of the very first people she met.
+At that time, they had a problem communicating because of language barriers.
 However, that doesn’t stop them from connecting and having a great bond.

 Merging their business with ikigai

 Challenges of being expatsWhile having the opportunity to live in other countries is exciting, some challenges come from being an expat.
 Chloe shares that when she moved to the US, although being thrilled, she experienced some difficulties; living abroad felt like she lost ibasho because she had to leave behind her family and friends in her hometown.
-Moreover, she had to adapt to her new environment – finding a new job, communicating with people, and finding food similar to what she’s used to.
+In addition, she had to adapt to her new environment: finding a new job, communicating with people, and finding food similar to what she’s used to.

-Karly agrees that there are some challenges that come from being an expat; people have to deal with negotiating with different cultures – different ways of knowing, doing things, and communicating.
-She shares that she felt this when she moved to France, where she had to learn a new language and adapt to a different lifestyle.
+Karly agrees that there are some challenges that come from being an expat.
+People have to deal with negotiating with different cultures – different ways of knowing, doing things, and communicating.
+She felt this when she moved to France, where she had to learn a new language and adapt to a different lifestyle.

 Discovering Mieko Kamiya’s work

-Through Nick’s coaching program, Karly and Chloe were able to discover Kamiya Mieko and her work on ikigai; all three of them agree that Kamiya deserves recognition for her work.
-One thing they discussed was Kamiya’s 8 ikigai needs: life satisfaction, change and growth, a bright future, resonance, freedom, self-actualization, meaning and value, and a sense of purpose.
+Through Nick’s coaching program, Karly and Chloe were able to discover Kamiya Mieko and her work on ikigai.
+One aspect of Kamiya’s work was her identification of eight ikigai needs: life satisfaction, change and growth, a bright future, resonance, freedom, self-actualization, meaning and value, and a sense of purpose.

-Karly states that the 8 ikigai needs are helpful for expats – those having to deal with the changes of living in a different country, and one essential thing to have in order to experience it is ibasho.
-She believes that pursuing hobbies and activities will help people create ibasho while fulfilling the ikigai needs.
+The 8 ikigai needs are helpful for expats – those having to deal with the changes of living in a different country, and one essential thing to have in order to experience it is ibasho.
+Karly believes that pursuing hobbies and activities will help people create ibasho while fulfilling the ikigai needs.

 For Chloe, she thinks that if she would have known ikigai at the time she moved to Texas, it would be really helpful for her in finding ibasho.
 As mentioned, there are some difficulties that expats face when they move to a different country.
 Hence, it is essential to experience the 8 needs of ikigai to find ibasho and feel a sense of ikigai.